aappleby/matcheroni/README.md

 - ```And<x>``` matches ```x``` but does _not_ advance the read cursor.
 - ```Not<x>``` matches if ```x``` does _not_ match and does _not_ advance the read cursor.

-# Additional built-in patterns for convenience
+# Additional built-in matchers for convenience
-While writing the C lexer and parser demos, I found myself needing some additional matchers:
+While writing the C lexer and parser demos, I found myself needing some additional pieces:

 - ```SomeOf<x, ...>``` is just ```Some<Of<x, ...>>```
 - ```Rep<N, x>``` matches ```x``` N times.